leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 }
 ```

-What a mess right?
+What a mess, right?
 Now imagine doing all of that in one line of code.
 Impossible right?

 ```javascript
 carPriceLookupMap[car1.make][car1.model][getYearKey(car1.year)];